Best Motorcycle Helmet Speakers with Bluetooth, Tested (Sound, Volume)

 Are the Syphon SoundPro Ultra Thin speakers any good?

-These speakers are under 10mm thick (read: thinner than anything on our list) which means no pain from rubbing against your ears.
+The pros are that the whole system is waterproof and the speakers are under 10mm thick (read: thinner than anything on our list) which means no pain from rubbing against your ears.
 The external wheel for music controls makes it simple to change songs and pick up calls without taking your mind off the road ahead.

-A friend of mine in Idaho recently picked these up and says the audio quality is on par with the iASUS XSound 4 and Cardo 45mm kits he has.
+A friend of mine in Idaho recently picked these up and says the audio quality is on par with the iASUS XSound 4 and Cardo JBL 45mm kits he has.
 That means clear sound in any conditions, from a wheelie on the highway to high winds on a bridge.

 Known mostly in the extreme sports world, Syphon has recently taken the motorcycling world by storm with the SoundPro.

 The PRICE.
 It’s way out of whack.
 At $200, it’s $30 more than buying a Cardo Spirit WITH JBL’s epic 45mm speaker kit, but Syphon’s kit won’t connect to other Bluetooth headsets for intercom or work with your phone’s voice assistant.
+You could also pick up the PackTalk Outdoor if you want this set for skiing or another outdoor activity.

-For ski and snowboard riders maybe the rugged Syphon SoundPro makes sense, but for motorcycle riders like us a Cardo unit is a much better investment.
+For ski and snowboard riders the rugged Syphon SoundPro makes sense, but for motorcycle riders like us a Cardo unit is a much better investment.

 What are the loudest motorcycle helmet speakers?